ahoffer/osgi/01-bundle-lesson/README.md

   - Execute the command `bundle:watch --start *`
   - Anytime a newer version of any bundle is installed in the local maven repository, it will be loaded into Karaf and started (restarted)

+### Experiment with Karaf console commands
+* Try `headers`, `capabilities`, and any other commands that look interesting.
+* You can use the bundle's name or its PID (persistent ID) with these commands.

 [Learn More](https://www.osgi.org/developer/architecture)